 How will I be taught?

-Teaching takes place in groups that are small enough to give plenty of opportunity for discussion.
-Tutors are enthusiastic experts in their field who will be keen to extend your knowledge and thinking and to support your journey through the programme.
+You will be taught on the University campus on one afternoon each week.
+Teaching takes place in groups that are small enough to give plenty of opportunity for discussion, whilst our tutors are enthusiastic experts in their field who will be keen to extend your knowledge and thinking and support your journey through the programme.

 How will I be assessed?